-- 1. Turn the oil filler cap counterclockwise to remove.
+- Turn the oil fill cap counterclockwise to remove.
 Add oil, then check the level again.
 Do not overfill. - 2.
 Reinstall the cap and twist clockwise until it stops.

-- Be sure the oil filler cap is correctly replaced before starting the engine. - Recommended Oil
+Be sure the oil fill cap is correctly replaced before starting the engine.

+Recommended Oil